iamrobzy/in-demand/README.md

 - **3D Projection**: Saved as interactive HTML files in the `./plots` folder.
 - **3D Clustering Visualization**: Saved as HTML files, showing clusters with different colors.

-# Scheduling

-To monitor the in-demand skills and update our model continously, scheduling is employed.
-The following scripts are scheduled every Sunday:

-1. Job-posting scraping: fetching job descriptions for machine learning from LinkedIn
-2. Skills tagging with LLM: we decide to extract the ground truth of skills from the job descriptions by leveraging multi-shot learning and prompt engeneering.
-3. Training
-4. Embedding and visualizatio -  skills are embedded and visualized with KMeans clustering